imanmolraj/TrackWise/README.md

-# TrackWise

-# 📊 TrackWise — Personal Finance Dashboard
+# 📊 FinWise — Personal Finance Dashboard

 TrackWise is a **full-stack finance tracking application** built with **React + Vite (frontend)** and **Flask + SQLite (backend)**.
 It helps users **track expenses, manage budgets, visualize spending trends, and stay in control of their finances.**